isomerpages/imda-tradetrust/_about-tradetrust/What is TradeTrust/Overview.md

 and processing of digital trade documentation using pre-built digital utility easily and for free.</p>
 </blockquote>
-<p>It’s like providing you with a supporting structure and free tool, to
+<p>It’s like providing you with a s<strong>upporting structure and free tool</strong>,
-turn your documents into smart electronic documents with enhanced security features that are portable across your trading partners.
-Intended recipients can verify documents’ proof of origin and authenticity as well as transfer of ownership independently, legally and in compliance with globally-accepted standards.
-All from the convenience of your enhanced IT system that you are familiar with, or simply with an internet access.</p>
+to turn your documents into smart electronic documents with <strong>enhanced security features</strong> that are <strong>portable</strong> across your trading partners.
+Intended recipients can verify documents’ <strong>proof of origin</strong> and <strong>authenticity</strong> as well as <strong>transfer of ownership</strong>  <strong>independently</strong>, <strong>legally</strong> and in <strong>compliance</strong> with globally-accepted standards.
+All from the convenience of your enhanced IT system that you are familiar with, or simply with an internet access to subscription services from our partners.</p>
 <p>TradeTrust supports the digitalisation of trade documents, with no data
 format or standard restriction, into two document types :
 <br>(1) <strong>Verifiable Documents </strong>for example certificates of origin